-For the interior, the homeowners wanted a nautical, playful feeling with open spaces.
-The kitchen was particularly important to them.
-When walking into the home, it is like walking into a classic yacht.
-The front door leads into a dining room that opens to the back of the house.
-The ceiling vaults like a yacht’s cabin and makes the most of the low room heights designated by the building code.
-To one side of the dining room is the kitchen and to the other is the living room, which features a whale’s tail mantel carved from black granite.
-Other whimsical details throughout the house include the tugboat wall in the bunk room and built-in wooden canopy over the master bed.
+For the interior, the homeowners asked for a playful nautical feeling with a combination of open and closed spaces.
+Entering the home is like walking onto a classic yacht.
+The front door leads to an entry/stair hall that soars up to a ceiling that is curved and ribbed like the hull of a boat.
+Playful “Greek” details are contemporary in their abstraction, but classical enough to suggest 19th Century revivalism.
+Just beyond, over the central dining area, the ceiling is vaulted like a yacht’s cabin and makes the most of the restricted ceiling heights.
+To one side of the dining room is the kitchen and to the other is the living space, which features a whale’s tail shaped mantel carved from black granite.
+Other details throughout the house include the back-lit star patterned panel above the curvaceous window seat at the dining room, and the built-in wooden canopy over the master bed.
 Mahogany beams glow against white-painted woodwork, curves and swooping arches define spaces, and meticulously crafted cabinetry can be found in nearly every room.
+The bunk room, which received an award, includes waves carved into the wood, a tugboat wall, a custom ship’s ladder on either side of the room to travel between levels, and nautically inspired bunks and decor.
 The homeowner named their house “Summer Mooring,” saying the home is seamlessly integrated into its coastal environment and grounds their family, allowing them to relax and connect.